olofwalker/abc806keyboardadapter/README.md

 ## Information about the serial connection

 The keyboard is connected to the B channel of the Z80 dart using an asynchronous serial connection.
-In addition to the serial connection the keyboard side generates a 10 khz signal as well as a `keydown` event, triggering an processor interrupt.
+In addition to the serial connection the keyboard side generates a 10 khz signal as well as a `keydown` event, triggering a processor interrupt.

 These are the setting of the serial connection: